Symmes Valley High School

-Symmes Valley High School (SVHS) is a public high school near Willow Wood in Lawrence County in Southern Ohio.
+Symmes Valley High School (SVHS) is a public high school near Willow Wood in Lawrence County in Southern Ohio, United States.
 It is the only high school in the Symmes Valley Local School District.
-Their nickname is the Vikings and the official school colors are Scarlet and Grey.
-There are currently approximately 300 students in grades 9-12 at the school.
+The school's athletic teams are known as the Vikings, and the official school colors are scarlet and gray.
+There are currently approximately 300 students enrolled in grades 9-12.

-Brief history
+History

-Symmes Valley High School was created with the consolidation of Waterloo High School (Waterloo Wonders), Windsor High School, and Mason-Aid High School.
-The first year of classes at the school began in 1961.
-Although the main portion of the building was constructed in 1961, there have been several building modernization projects and additions.
+Symmes Valley High School was created with the consolidation of Waterloo High School, Windsor High School, and Mason-Aid High School.
+Classes began in 1961.

+The main portion of the building was constructed in 1961, and there have been several building modernization projects and additions.
 Six additional classrooms were added to the school in 1975.
-Then in 1994, a major renovation occurred during the construction of a new elementary building on the same campus.
-During this renovation, all asbestos was removed from the building, a new heating and air conditioning system, new lights, new ceilings, and new windows were installed.
-At this time, a brand new band room was constructed at the rear of the building and the gym received new seating, a refurbishment of the floor, and new paint.
+In 1994, a new elementary building was added on the same campus.
+Renovations were done, including the removal of asbestos, and the addition of a new heating and air conditioning system, new lights, new ceilings, and new windows.
+A new band room was constructed at the rear of the building, and the gym received new seating, a refurbishment of the floor, and new paint.
 In 2003, another multimillion-dollar project was completed.
 A new, state-of-the-art library and media center was constructed along with new offices, a new kitchen and cafeteria, and several new classrooms.
-Also during this time, the hallways received new flooring, new lighting and ceilings again, all new interior doors, and painting.
+The hallways received new flooring, new lighting and ceilings again, all new interior doors, and painting.
 The home economics classroom was also completely remodeled.
-The gymnasium once again received new seating in the summer of 2007 along with a sanding and repainting of the gymnasium floor.
+The gymnasium again received new seating in the summer of 2007, along with a sanding and repainting of the gymnasium floor.